Hindmarsh Island: Hindmarsh Island Cemetery

 Hindmarsh Island Cemetery (35°30'35.40"S 138°51'39.31"E) is an old cemetery located in the centre of the Island, off Randell Road.
 The surveyor, on the 8 February 1861, fenced off 1 acre of land, expecting it to contain 630 graves.
 Today the cemetery is a popular attraction, some of the birth dates ranging from the late 1700s to the mid-1900s.

 Ukrainian Youth Association Camp Ground

-Ukrainian Youth Association Camp Ground (35°30'37.65"S 138°49'26.74"E) is a campground that is located on Randell Road.
+The Ukrainian Youth Association Camp Ground (35°30'37.65"S 138°49'26.74"E) is a campground that is located on Randell Road.
 The camp site was purchased in the early 1970s and today is used by many other organizations.
 There is an erected cross and monument at the entrance gate.
 On the grounds are several buildings with kitchen and meeting facilities.

-Hindmarsh Island Forests
+Hindmarsh Island forests

 The forests located on the island covers up to 11%.
 Forests are spread out over different parts of the Island.
 On the west side of the Island there is a West Forest (Alberto Forest) and on the east side of the Island there East Forest (Selberto Forest).
 The forests that are present on the Island were originally planted after 1949, and are not present on the Ariel map available on Alexandrina Council website which was taken in 1949.